open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

     // deletionTimestamp is an optional timestamp property representing the manifests of this message are deleting from the source, the work-agent needs to clean up the manifests from its cluster.
 It is represented in RFC3339 form and is in UTC.
 If not set, the agent will deploy or update the manifests on its cluster.
     // If present, MUST adhere to the format specified in RFC 3339.
     "deletionTimestamp": "<timestamp-of-the-resource-deletion>",
+    // clusterName indecates the resource will be deployed to which clsuter "clusterName": "<cluster-name>"
 }
 ```